3 Apartment Marketing Goals to Make Part of Your Property’s Social Media Strategy

 To separate Preston Hollow Village (PHV) from its competitors, Criterion.B (the apartment marketing agency that powers Swifty) developed a targeted apartment marketing strategy to boost engagement.
 We launched a “Mark the Moment” campaign to spark engagement among the mixed-use development’s retailers and customers.

 As part of the campaign, visitors and residents were encouraged to share their moments online using #MarkTheMoment as they visited PHV retailers.
-Whether they were enjoying an ice-cold beer at the bar, working up a sweat at OrangeTheory Fitness, or eating fresh sushi, we wanted to collect the moments.
+Whether they enjoyed an ice-cold beer at the bar, working up a sweat at OrangeTheory Fitness, or eating fresh sushi, we wanted to collect the moments.
 Through this campaign, we effectively increased engagement across all PHV social media channels and increased apartment website traffic by 50 percent.

 3. Enhanced resident experience.